NNThomasL/SPTarkovWebMinimap/README.md

 After opening the game, go to http://localhost:8080/index.html to view the map.

-You may also open the map on a mobile device using the same URL but replacing 'localhost' with your computer's IP address.
+You can also open the map on a mobile device using the same URL but replacing 'localhost' with your computer's IP address.

 Hit the 'F' on the top left of the map to enable follow mode.